boeckmann/asm6502/README.txt

        If the argument to .IF or .IFN is not met and .ELSE is specified, the code between .ELSE and .ENDIF is assembled.

+       .IF and .IFN treat an undefined expression like a boolean false.

        The conditional directives may _not_ be preceded by a label.

        Example: